 3: The App triggers the Media Session handler to start media playback.
 The Media Player Entry is provided to the Media Session handler.

+4: When the 5GMS Aware Application has received a reference to the service access information, the Media Session Handler interacts with the Media AF to acquire the whole service access information

 4: The Media Session Handler triggers the 5GMS Player to start the session.

 5: The 5GMS Player establishes the transport session for acquiring the manifest referenced by the Media Player Entry.